sai-dev/sai-server/README.md

   - `score`: final score
   - `options_hash`: hash of the options used for the match
   - `random_seed`: seed used to play the match
+  - `username`: username wanting to submit the match
+  - `password`: sha256 hashed password for the user
 - `/submit-network`: submit a new network.
 It causes a new entry with metadatas to be inserted into the `networks` collection , while the network itself is copied into the `network` directory.
 It is a privileged API.
 Parameters:
   - `weights`: gzipped file with the new network
   - `training_counts`: (optional) number of games in the DB when the training data has been exported.
 Default value is the number of games in the db.